wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP1.md

 kallisto quant -i  ~/data/rnaseq/[index file] [Kallisto options] -o ~/data/rnaseq/[output directory for Kallisto results] ~/data/rnaseq/SRR1515119_1M.fastq.gz
 ```
 ![Tip](elemental-tip.png)
-Tip: The `--bias` option allows to correct for some of the (strong) sequence-specific systematic biases of the Illumina protocol.
+Tip: the `--bias` option allows to correct for some of the (strong) sequence-specific systematic biases of the Illumina protocol.
 In practice, the correction is not applied to the estimated counts, but to the effective length of the transcripts.
 This has no biological meaning, but will result in sequence-bias corrected TPM estimates.

 This should take a few minutes.
 Have a look at the result files produced by `Kallisto`, especially the `abundance.tsv` file.